buildingSMART/IDS/Documentation/facet-configurations.md

 Spinning our own `xs:restriction` alternative, would remove some issues with basetype and embedded xml entities

-A special case of the restriction for values would give us the opportunity to explicity allow/disallow a few scenarios, such as
+A special case of the restriction for values would give us the opportunity to explicitly allow/disallow a few scenarios, such as

 - Null
   - Must be null